 You see, the Old Santiam Wagon Road runs right past Sevenmile Horse Camp, and you can ride both east and west on this historic road.
 The wagon road, built in the 1860s, became a critical route for transporting livestock and freight between the Willamette Valley and Central Oregon.
 It operated as a toll road until 1915, and in 1925 was turned over to the State of Oregon.

-Over time some segments of the Wagon Road have been washed out by winter storms.
-In these sections you’ll be traveling on single-track trail, but otherwise you’ll be riding on the historic road.
+Over time, some segments of the Wagon Road have been washed out by winter storms.
+In these sections, you’ll be traveling on a single-track trail, but otherwise, you’ll be riding on the historic road.

 It’s fun to realize that you’re riding past the same rocks and trees and treading the same ground that teamsters, settlers, and livestock drovers traveled over 150 years ago.
 Who knew that history could be so interesting?

-More Information: The trails out of Sevenmile Horse Camp are covered in more detail in Riding Northwest Oregon Horse Trails, by Kim McCarrel, (Ponderosa Press, 2013).
+The trails out of Sevenmile Horse Camp are covered in Riding Northwest Oregon Horse Trails, by Kim McCarrel, available at www.NWHorseTrails.com.